-The Cayman Islands continues to expand public access to corporate records.
-Having made the names of current company directors open for public inspection (in person) back in 2019, the jurisdiction has now opened up the register for online access.
-The jurisdiction has committed to providing public access to beneficial ownership registers once such access is implemented by the EU Member States, which is expected to be in 2023.
+In recent years, the Cayman Islands continued to expand public access to corporate records.
+Having made the names of current company directors open for public inspection (in person) back in 2019, the jurisdiction has since opened up the register for online access.
+The jurisdiction had previously committed to providing public access to beneficial ownership registers once such access is implemented by the EU Member States, which was expected to be in 2023.
+However, the recent ruling by the European Court of Justice (ECJ) in Joined Cases C-37/20 (Luxembourg Business Registers) and C-601/20 (Sovimvhich) found public beneficial ownership registers to interfere with the right to private life and the protection of personal data.
+Following the ruling, the Cayman Islands Ministry of Financial Services is in the process of reviewing the ECJ judgment to determine if there are any implications for the proposal to introduce a public beneficial ownership register.
+CDR